 iMiEV is a basic modest simple vehicle, what we're used to (we also own a Toyota Yaris).
 Good for local travel, not long distance, although it does also have the 30 min. fast-charge port, if one wants to try for longer distances using public charging stations.
 Be aware that frequent fast charges age the battery faster - true for all lithium-battery EV's.
 Range: During warmer weather, actual range on local roads is about 80-85 miles, and the range-remaining gauge seems accurate, although its calculation is based on the last 15 min. of driving.
 Highway speed mileage is less, about 64 miles - and that's the official EPA range.
 In hot weather, using the A/C may lop about 10 miles off the range, but often it can be run intermitttently.
-In colder weather, the range drops, and if one is using the heater and defrost, this could be a 30-40% range loss.
-A 12V heated travel blanket is a good battery saver addition for winter driving.
-Driving the car into very low battery state triggers a turtle-shaped dash light, and reduced performance to save power.
-I've driven about 5 miles "on the turtle" one time, when the onset of cold weather reduced my range more than expected on a 60 mile run, and the battery gauge reached empty.
-I did get home however.
+In colder weather, the range drops.
+I'll often see 80 miles on the range-remaining gauge in warm weather for off-highway runs, but when the weather drops into the teens, that range drops to about 60.
+Using the heater would knock this down further.
+I use a 12V heated travel blanket for winter driving to avoid the range drop, and a warm pair of Uggs for my feet.
+Occasionally I resort to the heater if my nose is too cold.
+I'm beginning to see why some folks install one of those little kerosene or alcohol powered heaters.
+In very cold weather, the window defroster is a bit slow.
+Under some circumstances, defrost is inadequate unless one runs heat and AC.
+When the range remaining drops to about 10 miles, the gauge starts to blink as a warning.
+Driving the car into very low battery state triggers a turtle-shaped dash light, and somewhat reduced performance to save power.
+I've driven about 5 miles "on the turtle" one time, I think it was due to the onset of very cold weather reducing my range more than expected.
+It did get me home however.
 As for drivability, highways feel fine at 65-70 mph.
 On local roads, it handles a bit like a go-cart, and is fun to drive.
 It has very good pickup: the motor is directly coupled to the wheels.
 This car will take almost any other in a jack-rabbit start at a traffic light.
 Another plus: the car is QUIET.
-Unlike gas engines, which are powered by internal explosions, electric motors just hum.
+It's fun to drive.
 "Refueling" - We charge it overnight at 120V household, 12A, using the charger that came with it.
 I find the seats comfortable.
 Front seats are heated.
 Biggest negative is the poor safety rating of the rear seats.
-Yes, looks a bit different.
+Also, the defroster could be better.
+Mitsubishi should have separate resistance-wire heating for the defroster - it would be faster and better.
+Lastly, for cold-weather driving, a bigger battery would have been a plus.
+As a city car, the imiev is perfect.
+I have some errands totaling around 60 miles.
+In winter, some of them are are looking like risky propositions as far as range.
+Yes, the car looks a bit different.
 So what?
 As far as reliability, so far so good.
+19 months into driving, the battery doesn't seem to have lost any range yet.
 Don't forget there's a $7500 federal tax credit (assuming you have taxes to at least that amount.)
 There was a $2500 Massachusetts credit also.
 Brand new electric car for $15K.
 Beat that!